 Speaking of getting found I bounce between two SEO plugins: SEOPress and RankMath.
 I've used Yoast too but I've found the load speed is a tad slower and they don't have the bells and whistles of the others without paying the annual fee.

-I do have to say that SEO plugins don't directly improve SEO and regardless of which plugin you use, SEO optimization plugins are a tool to make your site as search engine-friendly by guiding and pointing out what is missing from the page.
+I do have to say that SEO plugins don't directly improve SEO, and regardless of which plugin you use, SEO optimization plugins are a tool to make your site search engine-friendly by guiding and pointing out what is missing from the page.
 They don't do the work for you and as my SEO mentor Brendon Hufford says “it's like having a post-it note to remind you of what to add”.

 Moving on to security, Shield it for me because they literally cover all the bases of helping you secure your site from login to comments to file monitoring.
 And they don't kick false positives like other security monitoring plugins.